comrade-palitos/theory/against-bernsteinism.md

 -**Lenin**, "State and Revolution", Chp.
 6

 And where does such an idea come from, that the expansion of capitalism will seamlessly result in its own dissapearance without a revolutionary dictatorship of the proleteriat?
-Both anarchists and opportunists alike have notoriously abused the concept of the state "withering away", and applying it to the bourgoise state, as Al-Din and Bernstein just have.
+Both anarchists and opportunists alike have notoriously abused the concept of the state "withering away", and applying it to the bourgois state, as Al-Din and Bernstein just have.
 Engels writes:

 >The proletariat seizes state power and to begin with transforms the means of production into state property.
 But